Toloka/docs-tolokers/en/common/pay/about.md

 ||
 ||Minimum withdrawal amount from Toloka | $20||
 ||Where to transfer money next |

+{% note alert %}

+Starting from 2 July 2023 Payoneer will charge 1 USD per every Toloka payment received to Payoneer account.
+If you don’t agree with the change, you may choose an alternative payment system available in your region.

+{% endnote %}

 - To a bank account.

 - To the Payoneer Mastercard.